 Answer: [Becoming angry] I don’t think I ever said I have worked – Yes, I stopped after the trial, all right?

-[GNR investigator: But for more than 25 years after Noreen Renier testified in this federal court that she stopped saying she worked for the F.B.I. we found over 60 statements that she continues to market herself as working with the F.B.I. including on her website in 2019.]
+[GNR investigator: But for more than 25 years after Noreen Renier testified in this federal court that she stopped saying she worked for the F.B.I. we found over 60 statements that she continues to market herself as working with the F.B.I.]

 Noreen Renier has never cited directly or from an attorney corrections to this GNR finding.
 She has provided no detailed support evidence or made any corrective public response.